tamagoz/weave/site/operational-guide.markdown

 >     host2$ weave launch host1       # quorum = 2
 >     host3$ weave launch host1 host2 # quorum = 2
 >
-> host1 and host2/host3 can perfrom independent cliques if host1 is
+> host1 and host2/host3 can form independent cliques if host1 is
 > partitioned from host2 and host3.
 An alternative (assuming #1721 is
 > fixed) would be to mandate `weave connect` on existing peers as each
 > new peer is added.